Commonjava/indy/user/addons/depgraph/index.md

 This is the purpose of the depgraph add-on.

 Depgraph is an integration point with the Cartographer project, which provides operations to discover and traverse these relationship graphs.
-It defines a REST-ish facade that makes Cartographer available via HTTP, and the typical client api and domain model you're no doubt used to seeing with AProx add-ons.
+It defines a REST-ish facade that makes Cartographer available via HTTP, and the typical client api and domain model you're no doubt used to seeing with Indy add-ons.

 ### Contents